 (1) Closing the Record; Final Report.
 At the conclusion of the presentation of evidence, and any oral argument, the presiding officer may either close the record or keep it open and allow the submission of additional evidence, exhibits, briefs, or proposed findings and conclusions from one or more of the parties.
 No additional evidence, exhibits, briefs, or proposed findings and conclusions may be filed unless permitted or requested by the presiding officer.
 After the record is closed, the Hearings Examiner shall prepare a proposal for decision to the Board not later that the 30th day after the evidentiary hearing is concluded.

-The proposal for decision will include a summary of the subject matter of the hearing; a summary of the evidence or public comments received, the presiding officer’s recommendations for board action on the subject matter of the hearing.
+The proposal for decision will include a summary of the subject matter of the hearing; a summary of the evidence or public comments received, the presiding officer’s recommendations for Board action on the subject matter of the hearing.
 Upon completion and issuance of the Hearings Examiners proposal for decision, a copy will be submitted to the Board and delivered to the applicant and each party to the proceeding.
 In a contested case, delivery to the parties will be by certified mail with return receipt requested.

 (2) Exceptions to the Hearings Examiner's Proposal for Decision; Reopening the Record.
 Prior to Board action, any party in a contested case heard by a Hearings Examiner may file written exceptions to the Hearings Examiner's proposal for decision, and any party in an uncontested case may request an opportunity to make an oral presentation of exceptions to the Board.
 Upon review of the proposal for decision and exceptions, the Hearings Examiner may reopen the record for the purpose of developing additional evidence, or may deny the exceptions and submit the report and exceptions to the Board.
 The Board may, at any time and in any case, remand the matter to the Hearings Examiner for further proceedings.